 Midline crossing activities help improve the communication of both sides of the brain for learning.

 Many kids lack hand strength in preschool and kindergarten.
-Play opportunities should focus on hand strength and hand dexterity in order to support grasp development and pre-writing skills.
+Play opportunities should focus on hand strength and finger dexterity in order to support grasp development and pre-writing skills.

 Find toys and games that support fine motor development as well as simple craft activities that improve fine motor skills and creativity.